Revolutionizing Couples Therapy: The Emerging Role of MDMA

 Post-session follow-ups are crucial.
 They allow the couple to reflect on their experience, consolidate their insights, and plan how to apply them in their daily lives.
 These integration sessions help ensure that the benefits of the MDMA experience are carried into the couple’s ongoing relationship dynamic.

-It's important to note that this therapy is not about relying on MDMA as a solution.
-Instead, it's about using the drug as a tool to break down barriers and open new channels of communication and understanding, which can then be developed and sustained through ongoing therapy and relationship work.
+It’s important to note that this therapy is not about relying on MDMA as a solution.
+Instead, it’s about using the drug as a tool to break down barriers and open new channels of communication and understanding, which can then be developed and sustained through ongoing therapy and relationship work.
+MDMA promotes the release of hormones like oxytocin and increases activity in brain regions related to positive emotions, making it easier for partners to understand each other’s perspectives.

 Ethical and Legal Considerations